Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Make node observation point
+| **Make node observation point**

 #. **well_name** Descriptive name for the well, up to 40 characters.

 #. **nnumber** The number of the node to be made an observation point.

-This node will be flagged as an observation point node.
-Data for each timestep in the flow solution is written as one line in the output file.
+| This node will be flagged as an observation point node.
+Data for each
+  timestep in the flow solution is written as one line in the output file.
 Each line contains the time and then the porous medium hydraulic head, pressure head, saturation (if variably-saturated), fluid flux, nodal coordinates, and node number.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Make observation well
+| **Make observation well**

 #. **well_name** Descriptive name for the well, up to 40 characters.